azyx0083/CSC207-WhatEver-46/README.md

 Feature Setting: Winston
 Feature Menu: Winston
 Feature Signup and Login: Charles
-Feature Logout(only has interface_adapter and use_case):Andy
+Feature Logout(only has interface_adapter and use_case): Andy
 Feature Search and Options view: use_case and view: Charles
-  interface_adapter: Winston
+  interface_adapter: Andy
 Final debugging and optimization:
   Layouts optimization: Amanda
   Bug fixing: Amanda and Charles